SiJBC/hello-molly/README.md

 - **Search Efficiency**: Test cases were designed to measure the performance and accuracy of the search functionality provided by the trie component.
 - **Hierarchical Mapping**: Tests ensured that the trie data structure correctly mapped data into hierarchical levels suitable for DOM representation.

+## Evaluation Criteria

+### Code Organization, Structure, and Readability

+- The codebase is organized into clearly defined components, constants, and helpers.
+- Redux is used for managing the application state, with separate slices for data, user selection, and theming.

+### Proper Use of React.js/Next.js and Material UI

+- React.js (or Next.js) is utilized effectively to build a dynamic and performant UI.
+- Material UI components are integrated for a consistent UI design and Tailwind UI is used for small CSS adjustments and assisting with layouts.

+### Accuracy in Rendering the Organizational Hierarchy

+- The organizational hierarchy is accurately rendered based on the layers within the tree and the reporting structure of employees.
+- A tree data structure is employed to manage and display the hierarchical data.

+### User Interface Design and Usability

+- The interface is designed to be intuitive and user-friendly.
+- Components are modular and reusable, ensuring a consistent look and feel.

+### Responsiveness for Different Screen Sizes

+- The application is responsive and provides a seamless experience on devices as small as an iPhone SE.
+- Media queries and responsive design techniques are used to maintain usability across devices.
+Tailwind adopts a mobile first approach to styling.

+### Handling of Edge Cases and Error Scenarios

+- Edge cases are handled gracefully, ensuring the application remains stable and functional.
+- TypeScript is used to add an additional layer of reliability to catch errors at compile time.
+- Fallback data is provided via a static JSON file in case of network issues.

+### Overall User Experience

+- The application provides an engaging and accessible user experience.
+- Feedback is provided to users through loading states, errors are handled with fallback data, and confirmations as needed based User selections.

 ## Testing

 I have implemented a suite of tests to ensure the integrity and functionality of our application's user data processing.
 These tests can be found in `__tests__/index.test.tsx` and cover the following areas: